condac/openForzaTelemetry/README.md

 ## Enable Forza to send telemetry to same computer
 in a windows command prompt with administrator rigths run:
  * CheckNetIsolation.exe LoopbackExempt -a -n=microsoft.apollobasegame_8wekyb3d8bbwe

+## udpCloner
+This program allows you to split the telemetry to multiple programs.
+If you run everything on the same computer you can just check the boxes for the programs to be activated.
+You must press Update for things to start working.

-## Gateway
+## Analyzer
-The gateway module is capable of splitting the UDP data to multiple devices!

-For the moment you edit gateway.py and add more lines for your devices and change ip and port manualy
+Rename the .csv file from your recordning to car1.csv and car2.csv to compare the results.

 ## Android app
 The android app is built with Kivy framework, to build your self run: buildozer android debug deploy run